ebehrouz/MPS-II-by-Naive-Bayes-Classifier/README.md

 Data

-The request for getting a copy of training and test dataset for this project could be done through CPCSSN by the following email: research@cpcssn.org

-When you apply for the data, please mention data for Mucopolysaccharidosis type II detection by Naïve Bayes Classifier.
+If you would like to request a copy of our data, please send email to research@cpcssn.org with "MPS II by Naïve Bayes" in the subject line.

 Authors